Latest News

 Conversely, Takakeisho faced criticism for his disappointing performance, having recorded only five wins over the last two tournaments, which resulted in a demotion to the Sekiwake rank.
 The council expressed disappointment, labeling his results as unfortunate.
 There were also discussions about the need for rules similar to the former injury protection system, which allowed rikishi to avoid demotion after a complete tournament withdrawal due to injury.

-about 2 months agoLight
+4 months agoLight

 "Makushita Wrestler Kusano Reports He’s Okay After 'Knockout' Incident on the Ring: 'I Thought I Was Dead,' Unconscious for Over 10 Minutes" - Sponichi Annex Sports